mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 ## How to update your DevOps Console?

+!!! warning

+    This version contains a breaking update for on-premise installations.
+We are working on the updating process of on-premise Console in order to optimize this release.
+You can contact your Mia Platform referent to know more about simplified release modalities.

 In order to update on-premise Console, to use these features, you have to update:

 * Console Website @1.22.0 (`nexus.mia-platform.eu/api-console/website:1.22.0`)